Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 We can notice that a configuration file can have the following sections:

-- *Service*: defines global properties for the Fluent Bit container.
-Some example for these kind of properties are how often should the container flush its content, the logging level of the Fluent Bit container (not the service from which we gather the log entries) or if we would like to add additional plugins or parsers (more about parsers bellow).
+- *Service*: defines global settings for the Fluent Bit container.
+Some examples of these kinds of settings are how often should the container flush its content, the logging level of the Fluent Bit agent, or if we would like to add additional plugins or parsers (more about parsers below).
-- *Input*: defines the source from where we will attempt to collect records.
-Fluent Bit can receive records from multiple sources, such as log streams created by applications and services, Linux/Unix system log, hardware metrics, Docker events, etc. Full list of inputs can be found in the [documentation](https://docs.fluentbit.io/manual/pipeline/inputs).
-When we talk about Fluent Bit usage together with ECS containers, these records are log events (log messages with additional metadata).
+- *Input*: defines the source from where the agent will attempt to collect records.
+Fluent Bit can receive records from multiple sources, such as log streams created by applications and services, Linux/Unix system logs, hardware metrics, Docker events, etc. A full list of inputs can be found in the [documentation](https://docs.fluentbit.io/manual/pipeline/inputs).
+When we talk about Fluent Bit usage together with ECS containers, most of the time these records are log events (log messages with additional metadata).
 - *Output*: defines the sink, the destination where certain records will go.
-Fluent Bit supports multiple destinations, such as: ElasticSearch, AWS S3, Kafka our event stdout.
+Fluent Bit supports multiple destinations, such as ElasticSearch, AWS S3, Kafka our event stdout.
 For a full list, see the official documentation for [outputs](https://docs.fluentbit.io/manual/pipeline/outputs).
-- *Filter*: the name of this section is somewhat misleading in my oppinion.
-Filters can be used to manipulate data, not just for filtering certain entries.
-With filters we can modify certain fields from the records or we can add/remove/rename certain information.
-Full list of filters can be found [here](https://docs.fluentbit.io/manual/pipeline/filters).
+- *Filter*: the name of this section is somewhat misleading in my opinion.
+Filters can be used to manipulate records, not just for filtering and dropping entries.
+With filters, we can modify certain fields from the records or we can add/remove/rename certain information.
+A full list of filters can be found [here](https://docs.fluentbit.io/manual/pipeline/filters).

-Not all of this sections are mandatory.
-Generally we need at least the input and output sections.
-The `fluent-bit.conf` file is also referred as the main configuration file.
-Besides this file we can have additional configuration, such as parsers.
-Parsers are used transform input records into an structured object, such as JSON.
-We can write our own parsers and save it into a `parser.conf` file.
-Before attempting to do this, it is important to know that Fluent Bit comes with its own pre-configured `parser.conf` file (https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).
-This supports most of the popular log formats, such a Docker, nginx or syslog.
+Not all of these sections are mandatory in a configuration file.
+Generally, we need at least the input and output sections.
+The `fluent-bit.conf` file is also referred to as the main configuration file.
+Besides this file, we can have additional configurations, such as parsers.
+Parsers are used to read and transform raw input records into a structured object, such Lua tables (tables are the equivalent of a dictionary/map in other languages).
+This is required by the agent to be able to further process them with filters.

+We can write our own parsers and load them, or we can rely on the ones provided by Fluent Bit itself.
+It comes with its own pre-configured `parser.conf` file (https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).
+These parsers support most of the popular log formats, such as Docker, nginx, or syslog.

 ## Debugging and Troubleshooting Fluent Bit Configuration File

-While working with Fluent Bit I found myself loosing a lot of time with deployments.
-If I wanted to see the effects certain changes I made in the configuration file, I had to rebuild the Fluent Bit image, push it to an ECR repo, restart the main service which will load the newest version of the sidecar container and the just wait for the log messages to arrive and hopefully see some meaningful change.
-This can be very annoying and time consuming.
-It is wiser to attempt to run the container locally and provide some dummy input for testing a modification in the configuration file.
+While working with Fluent Bit I found myself losing a lot of time with deployments.
+If I wanted to see the effects of certain changes I made in the configuration file, I had to rebuild the Fluent Bit image, push it to an ECR repo, restart the main service which will load the newest version of the sidecar container, and then just wait for the log messages to arrive while hoping to see some meaningful change.
+This laborious process can be very annoying.
+It is way wiser to attempt to run the container locally and provide some test input for validating a modification in the configuration file.

-What I recommend doing is building a container with a test configuration file.
-In this test configuration file we can set a input type to `dummy`.
-What will this `dummy` input do, you might ask?
-We can give a predefined record as input, and it will repeat this input over and over again.
-Additionally, if we set the output to be `stdout`, we will create a way of doing "printf debugging".
+We mentioned that we can have several types of `INPUT`s.
+One of them, having the name of `dummy`, was purposefully implemented for quick testig.
+It accepts a pre-defined JSON as input.
+It will repeatedly send this input for processing over and over again, simulating a stream of data.
+Additionally, if we set the `OUTPUT` to be `stdout`, we will create a way of doing "printf debugging".

 For example: